 The first two TCA only withdrawal transactions each month are provided at no cost to the cardholder.
-There is a \$.85 fee for the third and subsequent TCA only withdrawal transactions.
-There is no fee charged by DCF or its fiscal agent (FIS eFunds) for TCA purchases, or for receiving TCA back with a purchase.
+There is a \$0.85 fee for the third and subsequent TCA only withdrawal transactions.
+There is no fee charged by the Department or its fiscal agent (FIS eFunds) for TCA purchases, or for receiving TCA back with a purchase.